Product Design and Technology Units 3 and 4

 Things to think about

-Self-motivation is helpful here as it’s not a matter of right or wrong answers.
-Students need to be comfortable with a blank page, where they create their own project according to the requirements.
-Asking for help along the way is vital.
+Self-motivation is essential in this subject as it is not a matter of right or wrong answers.
+You need to be comfortable with a blank page, where you create your own project according to the requirements of the task.
+Asking for assistance along the way is vital.

 Things you can do now